12 Nail Trends That Are Going To Dominate In 2025

 Navy Blue

 All the nail experts are in agreement: Navy blue will be on everyone’s nails in 2025.
-“Blues in general will be popular but navy will continue to be a standout colour for the upcoming seasons,” says session manicurist Ami Streets.
-“It’s a chic, deep hue that looks great as an edgier manicure colour while still being softer and more elegant than black.”
+“Blues in general will be popular but navy will continue to be a standout color for the upcoming seasons,” says session manicurist Ami Streets.
+“It’s a chic, deep hue that looks great as an edgier manicure color while still being softer and more elegant than black.”
 Julia Diogo’s perfectly executed navy nails are timeless.
-Try Chanel Le Vernis Nail Colour in 127 Fugueuse, £29, for a luxurious at-home manicure.
+Try Chanel Le Vernis Nail Color in 127 Fugueuse, $32, for a luxurious at-home manicure.

 Milky Pastels